FedorFadeev/falloutpnp/README.md

 1. [Node.js](https://nodejs.org/en/)
 2. [pnpm](https://pnpm.io/)

-Make sure you have a local Foundry VTT installation.
+Make sure you have a local Foundry VTT tion.

 Clone the repo into a local folder in your dev environment: